alee724/Scheduler/README.md

 - make a server
 - connect to google drive
 - create a gui for the scheduler

-- make a json file conversion for the sheet and vice versa
+- currently a problem from loading from a json, maybe try using th json module to convert instead of direct conversion to a string